lucasmenendez/mykeys/README.md

         (required) action to perform: set, del, get, list -alias string
         alias of the password
-  -b64 string
-        passwords file content encoded in base64
   -f string
-        path to passwords file (default "mykeys.out") -json
+        path to passwords file (default "mykeys.out") -p string
-        print the output in json format
-  -p string
         (required) passphrase to decrypt and encrypt the passwords file -pass string
         password of the password
-  -print
-        print the password instead of writing to the filepath -user string
+  -user string
         username of the password
 ```